Churchill Scholarship

 The Churchill Scholarship is awarded by the Winston Churchill Foundation of the United States to graduates of the more than one hundred colleges and universities invited to participate in the Churchill Scholarship Program, for the pursuit of research and study in the physical and natural sciences, mathematics, engineering, for one year at Churchill College at the University of Cambridge.

-The scholarship is often considered one of the most prestigious and competitive international fellowships available to American graduate students, alongside the Marshall, Rhodes, Gates Cambridge, Fulbright, and Mitchell scholarships.
+The scholarship is often considered one of the most prestigious and competitive international fellowships available to American graduate students, alongside the Marshall, Rhodes, Gates Cambridge and Fulbright scholarships.
 Each year, up to two students may be endorsed by each of the 138 U.S. institutions invited to participate in the program.

 History

 In 1958, Churchill College at Cambridge was founded in honor of Sir Winston Churchill with a primary focus on science, engineering and mathematics.
 Anticipating the final establishment of the college, Churchill met with American friends Lewis W. Douglas, John Loeb Sr., and Carl Gilbert to ask them to create a scholarship for young Americans to study at the college.
 In 1959, the Winston Churchill Foundation of the United States was established as a nonprofit charitable organization.
-The Foundation initially made travel grants to Churchill Overseas Fellows, distinguished senior faculty from American colleges and universities who would spend a sabbatical year at the College.
+The Foundation initially made travel grants to Churchill Overseas Fellows, distinguished senior faculty from American colleges and universities who would spend a sabbatical year at the college.
 Eight of the Churchill Fellows won the Nobel Prize.

 In 1963 the Foundation funded the first three Churchill Scholarships for one year of study.
 Subsequently, the Scholarships funded either one-year programs or three-year doctoral degrees.
 In order to increase the number of Churchill Scholars, the foundation decided in the early 1980s to support only one-year programs.
 To this day however, it is not uncommon for Churchill Scholars to obtain alternate funding to support continued doctoral study at the University of Cambridge following the completion of their Scholarship year.

 Since 1963, around 602 Churchill Scholarships have been awarded.
 As of 2016 the Foundation has increased the number of scholarships awarded each year from fourteen to fifteen.
 The scholarship is worth between $50,000 and $60,000 depending on the exchange rate, covering all university and college fees (i.e., tuition, currently about $25,000) at the University of Cambridge, a living allowance, visa fees, up to $1,500 for travel between the United States and the United Kingdom, and the possibility of an additional $2,000 Special Research Grant.